 Also known as the 40-man roster, the Major League roster lists all of the players who are signed to a Major League contract by a team.
-This will include its entire active roster, any players on the 15-day disabled list, plus some players in the team's farm system who are playing in the minor leagues on option.
+This will include its entire active roster, any players on the 15-day injured list, plus some players in the team's farm system who are playing in the minor leagues on option.
 Players on the Major League roster can be recalled to the major league team at any time to fill an opening on the active roster, either due to injury, trade, or release of a player.
-If a team wants to add a player to its active roster who is not on its Major League roster, it must first clear a spot on that roster, either by releasing a player, revoking his option (which is called outrighting), or placing a player on the 60-day disabled list.
+If a team wants to add a player to its active roster who is not on its Major League roster, it must first clear a spot on that roster, either by releasing a player, revoking his option (which is called outrighting), or placing a player on the 60-day injured list.

 The Major League roster becomes important in the off-season, as players who are not retained on the roster can become free agents and be lost to the team.
 In addition, a team must return all players on the 60-day disabled list to the Major League roster, or risk losing them.
 But most importantly, a team must decide which of its minor league prospects deserve to be placed on the Major League roster; those who are left off and have been under contract for a certain number of seasons (three years for players signed after age 19, and four for those signed at age 19 or younger) are exposed to the Rule V Draft and can be claimed by any other team which has room left on its Major League roster.
-Future superstars such as Roberto Clemente and George Bell have been lost to their original teams because these had failed to place them on their Major League roster in the off-season.
+Future superstars such as Roberto Clemente and George Bell have been lost to their original teams because they had failed to place them on their Major League roster in the off-season.

 Evolution of the active roster

 Even though the limit was at 25 players, not every team carried a full roster, and until the 1940s, it was relatively common for teams to leave a few unfilled spots and to use them to evaluate players just signed out of college.
-These would occasionnally be used in games, but most often would just practice with the team and sit on the bench during games until assigned to a minor league team.
+These would occasionally be used in games, but most often would just practice with the team and sit on the bench during games until assigned to a minor league team.
 Similarly, coaches and batting practice pitchers would sometimes be used in games, or amateur players would be given a contract for a few days to replace an injured regular.
 Since team owners were not fond of paying people to sit idly on the bench, and especially to fork over travel and meal money for these while on the road, teams tended to be very conservative when it came to rosters.

 Things changed with the advent of bonus baby rules in the early 1950s.
 In order to discourage teams from giving large signing bonuses to amateur players, a rule was devised that these players had to be put on the team's active roster for a certain time - two years at first - and not be sent to the minor leagues until that probationary period had elapsed.
 This began to serve as a disincentive because teams had begun to see the value in having certain specialized players on their roster, such as pinch-hitters, defensive specialists and relief pitchers.
-Having to carry 2 or 3 bonus babies who were hardly ever used in games became a serious hindrance to managers.
+Having to carry two or three bonus babies who were hardly ever used in games became a serious hindrance to managers.